hyperledger/iroha/docs/source/rfc-configuration-overhaul.md

 - [Using `Option<..>`](https://github.com/hyperledger/iroha/blob/35ba182e1d1b6b594712cf63bf448a2edefcf2cd/docs/source/references/config.md#option)
 - [Using `std::path::PathBuf`](https://github.com/hyperledger/iroha/blob/35ba182e1d1b6b594712cf63bf448a2edefcf2cd/docs/source/references/config.md#loggerlog_file_path)

 The use of rustisms like that overcomplicates the configuration reference and affects the user experience.
+Further, it doesn't actually provide any extra information to a user familiar with Rust, as environment variables and JSON values cannot be `None` due to being strictly typed and null-able regardless of whether the type specifies `Option`.

 ### Unhelpful Error Messages